haiwera-silk-cd/magento-devdocs/guides/v2.0/coding-standards/code-standard-javascript.md

 For maximum portability and compatibility, use standard features whenever possible.

-For example, `string.charAt(3)` instead of `string[3]`, and element access with DOM functions instead of using an application-specific shorthand.
+例如， `string.charAt(3)` instead of `string[3]`, and element access with DOM functions instead of using an application-specific shorthand.

 ### Method definitions